Student Environment Centre

 vi.
 Ensure subcommittees adhere to the objectives of SEC.

 vii.
-Publicize Annual General Meetings at least two weeks in advance through campus media.
+Publicize Annual General Meetings at least two weeks in advance through campus and social media.

 viii.
 Encourage membership participation in all aspects of SEC.